Prozi/fluffy/README.md

 ## The purpouse

-Of course we all have Chrome&tm; Profiler, but what if...
+Of course we all have Chrome Profiler, but what if...

 What if we're so crazy to write a nodejs backend game?